kokoaono/koko-CP02/README.md

-creating to complete TRELLO card!!
+created to complete TRELLO card!!